RajSinha77/Background-Color-Change-Chrome-Extension/README.md

 If the extension is reloaded at this stage, it will include a grey-scale icon, but will not contain any functionality differences.
 Because page_action is declared in the manifest, it is up to the extension to tell the browser when the user can interact with popup.html.<br>
 Adding declared rules to the background script with the declarativeContent API within the <b>runtime.onInstalled listener</b> event.
   <br>
-The extension will need permission to access the <b>declarativeContent API<b> in its manifest.
+The extension will need permission to access the <b>declarativeContent API</b> in its manifest.
-  <br>The browser will now show a full-color page action icon in the browser toolbar when users navigate to a URL that contains <b>"developer.chrome.com"<b>.
-When the icon is full-color, users can click it to view <b>popup.html<b>.
+  <br>The browser will now show a full-color page action icon in the browser toolbar when users navigate to a URL that contains <b>"developer.chrome.com"</b>.
+When the icon is full-color, users can click it to view <b>popup.html</b>.
   <br>The last step for the popup UI is adding color to the button.
 Thus Created and added a file called <b>popup.js<b><br>
  4. Layer Logic :
   <br> The extension now knows the popup should be available to users on <b>developer.chrome.com<b> and displays a colored button, but needs logic for further user interaction.
 Updating <b>popup.js<b>